Loading...

 Add Protein

-Incorporate a source of protein, such as a handful of nuts or a spoonful of chia seeds, to help slow down digestion and absorption of sugars.
+Incorporate a source of protein such as a small handful of nuts or seeds, Greek yogurt, or a boiled egg alongside your fruit yogurt.
+Protein can help slow down glucose absorption.

 healthspan-mbl